Showing posts sorted by date for query pain. Sort by relevance Show all posts

 We also suffer because the rest of the created order is in bondage as a result of our choosing to turn away from God.

 God did not (and does not) cause evil or suffering.
-It is the organic result of our choosing to reject and walk away from Him; to live independent of Him and attempt to make life work without Him - the Source of life, love, and all things.
+It is the organic result of our choosing to reject and walk away from Him; to live independent of Him and attempt to make life work without Him who is the Source of life, love, and all things.
 If you turn off the light switch (or unscrew the lightbulb), the light goes out.
-The one who made the light isn't the problem.
+The one who made the device - e.g. light switch - isn't the problem; the one who doesn't use the device as designed is.

-Suffering can reveal to us how life does not work (as intended) without Him, so we might be drawn back into a loving relationship with him.
+Suffering can reveal to us how life does not work (as intended) without Him, so we might be drawn back into a loving relationship with him i.e. learn how to flip the light switch on or screw in the light bulb.

 He does not (and did not) cause evil itself but he does use it.
-It becomes a tool to turn us back to Himself and shape us, making us a more perfect bearer of His image i.e. He uses it to make us more like His Son.
+It becomes a tool to turn us back to Himself and shape us, making us a more perfect bearer (reflector) of His image i.e. He uses it to make us more like His Son who is the perfect reflector of God.

 God is greater than evil.
 Evil doesn't win, God does even in and through evil.